 In the past, doctors advised mothers to wait until after the third set of vaccinations before taking their babies swimming.
 Nowadays, in a properly maintained pool, the chlorine in the water should prevent the spread of any water-borne infections.

 A study carried out in Germany found no greater incidence of infections in babies taken to swimming pools, than those who weren’t.

 I’m worried that my baby may catch cold.
 How can I prevent this?

 Because babies have less body fat than an older child and will feel the cold more, the water temperature must be higher than normal public swimming pools.
 The water temperature needs to be between 30-32°C for babies less than 3 months, or under 12 lbs.

 If your baby starts to shiver take him/her out of the water and wrap up warm in a snugly towel.

 How can I prevent my baby getting swimmer’s ear?

 Swimmer’s ear is an infection of the outer ear, you can help protect against this by always drying your baby’s ears carefully after being in the water.

 Is it safe to let my baby go under the water?

-Infants naturally hold their breath underwater and have a strong gag reflex less than 12 months old, thus keeping the baby from swallowing water.
-It is safe to let them underwater from birth as long as they are supervised.
+Infants naturally hold their breath underwater and have a strong gag reflex at less than 12 months old, thus keeping the baby from swallowing water.
+It is safe to let them underwater from birth, as long as they are supervised.
 Happy swimming!